LMCache/demo/demo2-multi-node-sharing/README.md

 Depending on the server configuration, you may need sudo access to run the docker.

-This demo will use the port 8000, 8001 (for vLLM), 65432 (for LMCache backend server), and 8501 (for the frontend).
+This demo will use port 8000, 8001 (for vLLM), 65432 (for LMCache backend server), and 8501 (for the frontend).

 ## Clone the repo to local
 ```bash